little-Geek/Kaggle/README.md

 # DataBots_Kaggle
-# This is a in Class Toxicity Prediction Challenge
+# This is a Kagglel InClass Toxicity Prediction Challenge
 # Programming Language: Python

  It requires sklearn, numpy, pandas and light gbm installation along with Python on your system